MarieRoald/matcouply/README.rst

     :alt: Coverage

-MatCoupLy is a Python library for learning coupled matrix factorisations with flexible constraints and regularisation with Python.
+MatCoupLy is a Python library for learning coupled matrix factorizations with flexible constraints and regularization with Python.

 Installation
 ------------